agpwnd/research/karvi-solutions.md

 ## The Impact: A Security Apocalypse

 Let's talk about what's actually at risk here.
-This isn't some theoretical vulnerability that might be exploited under specific conditions.
+This isn't somE theoretical vulnerability that might be exploited under specific conditions.
 This is a ticking time bomb with:

 - **Full credit card numbers** (all 16 digits) for every customer
 - **CVV codes** (explicitly forbidden by PCI DSS)